Hakone Loop Itinerary: Step-by-step, Times & Tips

 Conclusion

 So there is your perfect Hakone loop itinerary.
-From pirate ships to black eggs, from misty mountains to soothing hot springs, Hakone truly is a microcosm of what makes Japan so special.
+From pirate ships to black eggs, from misty mountains to soothing hot springs, we absolutely loved Hakone, it was one of the highlights of our first trip to Japan.

 While you can certainly squeeze the highlights into a day trip, I hope I’ve convinced you to consider an overnight stay or even extending to two nights.
-There’s something magical about Hakone after the day-trippers leave, when the evening mist rolls in and the hot springs beckon.
+There’s something magical about Hakone after the day-trippers leave.

-Remember, travel isn’t just about ticking off sights – it’s about experiences.
-So whether you’re soaking in an Onsen with a view of Mount Fuji, sampling local delicacies, or simply strolling through the peaceful forests, take the time to soak it all in.
+So whether you’re soaking in an Onsen with a view of Mount Fuji, sampling local delicacies, or simply strolling through the peaceful forests, Hakone is a beautiful spot to make the most of it.

 If you are heading to Osaka from Hakone, have a look at my full guide.
 Or take a look at my in depth accommodation guides for Tokyo, Kyoto and Osaka here